International Student Deposit

 Once the applicant has registered with the University and officially becomes an AU student, Income Services will reconcile the deposit with the student’s deposit with their tuition fee payment schedule.

 Refunds can only be paid to the source of the initial payment for the deposit.

 For courses lasting more than one academic year, please note that fees change annually.
-See our fees page for up to date information.
+See Postgraduate Tuition Fees for up to date information.